jonathancychow/cycling-simulation/README.md

 # Deployment
 The dashboard is hosted at Heroku, please see this [link](https://cycling-sim.herokuapp.com/).

-The jupyter notebook is hosted at Blinder, please see this [link](https://mybinder.org/v2/gh/jonathancychow/cycling-simulation/main?filepath=notebooks%2Fcycling_simulation.ipynb).
+The jupyter notebook is hosted at Binder, please see this [link](https://mybinder.org/v2/gh/jonathancychow/cycling-simulation/main?filepath=notebooks%2Fcycling_simulation.ipynb).

 # Getting started